Social Media Advantages and Disadvantages Essay

 Low Uncertainty Avoidance

 People in low uncertainty avoidance societies are comfortable with undesirable moments.
 They mainly act first before garnering enough information.
 They are not intended to follow all rules and regulations thoroughly, so they work to reduce unnecessary rules from society and organizations.
-People in low UAI countries are relaxed and open-minded; therefore, they do not scare to encounter uncertainty and unpredictability.
+People in low UAI countries are relaxed and open-minded; therefore, they are not scared to encounter uncertainty and unpredictability.

 Examples of Low Uncertainty Avoidance Countries

-Singapore (8), Jamaica(13), Denmark(23) and Hongkong(29), Sweden (29), and also Malaysia 36 are examples of low uncertainty avoidance countries.
-People from these low UAI countries accept the risk easily and do not scare to encounter unwanted situations.
+Singapore (8), Jamaica(13), Denmark(23), Hongkong(29), Sweden (29), and also Malaysia 36 are examples of low uncertainty avoidance countries.
+People from these low UAI countries accept the risk easily and are not scared to encounter unwanted situations.

 Examples of Low Uncertainty Avoidance Countries- Hofstede’s Cultural Dimensions